Les Jardin du Luxembourg: My Favourite Garden in Paris

 The Medici Fountain

 Tucked into a shaded corner, the Medici Fountain feels like a secret, even though everyone knows about it.
-The long pool, the worn stone, the filtered light—it’s quietly romantic without trying.
+The long pool, the worn stone, the filtered light—it’s romantic without trying.

 This is one of my favourite places to sit early in the morning, when the garden is still waking up.